medialize/ally.js/docs/tutorials/focusing-in-svg.md

 In Blink and WebKit based browsers focusing SVG elements is not different from focusing an HTML element, the `.focus()` method is available on [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) and [`SVGElement`](https://developer.mozilla.org/en-US/docs/Web/API/SVGElement).
 Since Firefox 51 the `.focus()` method is also available.
 In Internet Explorer and Microsoft Edge this is not the case.

-Internet Explorer and Microsoft Edge up to version 12 allow misappropriating the `.focus()` method by applying the method from `HTMLElement`'s prototype to an `SVGElement`: `HTMLElement.prototoype.focus.apply(svgElement)`.
+Internet Explorer and Microsoft Edge up to version 12 allow misappropriating the `.focus()` method by applying the method from `HTMLElement`'s prototype to an `SVGElement`: `HTMLElement.prototype.focus.apply(svgElement)`.
 Microsoft Edge 13 joined Firefox (up to version 50) in rejecting such attempts by throwing an error:

 ```text
 // Firefox